The Krypton Factor (American game show): Phase V—General Knowledge

 In the final round, the contestants were asked a series of general knowledge toss-up questions in which each correct answer would usually segue to the next question.
 Players did not have to wait until the question was fully read to jump in, but only the first player to do so got to answer.
 Each correct answer was worth two points, but each incorrect answer was worth minus two points, with the values doubling to +/-4 points midway through the round.

 The player with the most points at the end of the competition won $5,000, plus an invitation to the final week to compete against the other weekly winners for $50,000.
 The show advertised that the prize would be in gold, but the series winner was given the option of taking the $50,000 prize in gold or in cash, and chose the cash.
 The series' winner was Joey Helman, an attorney from Los Angeles.
 He and the first runner-up, Joel Lewin, a physical fitness consultant from San Leandro, California, competed on The Krypton Factor International, a special edition of the original British version airing December 30, 1981, against the 1981 UK champion, John McAllister, and first runner-up, Peter Rimmer.
 This special was to be filmed on the U.S. set, but instead filmed on the original Manchester set since the U.S. set had been torn down.
 Rimmer won the International special.

 1990

 When the show returned, it stayed the same except there were four rounds and the contestants were now teenagers.
 Two girls and two boys competed in each episode.
 This was similar to the British spin-off Young Krypton.

-Prior to this version, a pilot was taped in 1989produced by G2 Entertainment in association with Granada Television International and A Mac III Production hosted by Pat Haden.
+Prior to this version, a pilot was taped in 1989 produced by G2 Entertainment in association with Granada Television International and A Mac III Production hosted by Pat Haden.